conan-io/docs/tutorial/consuming_packages/getting_started/use_tools_as_conan_packages.rst

     ZLIB VERSION: 1.2.11

-Note that when we activated the environment a new file named ``deactivate_conanbuild.sh/bat`` was created in the same folder.
+Note that when we activated the environment, a new file named ``deactivate_conanbuild.sh/bat`` was created in the same folder.
 If you source this file you can restore the environment as it was before.